 He’s had unprecedented success in stand-up comedy, radio, acting, writing, presenting, music and more recently as a social commentator.

 Tim is a modernist junkie and performs stand up in modernist venues throughout the world.
-His recent TV series Streets of Your Town received critical acclaim for highlighting modernism in Australia's literal backyard.

 For over a dozen years, Phillip worked as a fine dining manager around the world, a professional event organiser and social entrepreneur.

 Over the last few years he has turned his passion for Martini's into a thriving business and he is a authority on the subject.
 Phillip recently gave a TEDX talk on the history of the martini and designed the 'centini' for the centenary of Canberra in 2013.

 Catriona Quinn is a design historian whose broad expertise in all aspects of 20th century domestic interior design, decoration and furnishings has made her one of the most respected in her field.

 Join Catriona for a talk at Canberra Museum and Gallery on Marion Hall Best and at the AIA HQ in Red Hill as she speaks on Marimekko